-This vertical lift bridge, opened in 1937, spans across the Rockaway Inlet to Jamaica Bay connecting the Boroughs of Queens and Brooklyn.
-The bridge has a total length of 4,022 feet with a vertical lift section which is 150 feet long.
-In the raised position it provides a clearance of up to 57 feet.
-In 2006, 7.8 million passed over the bridge.
-The vertical lift was raised 157 times in 2006 to allow vessels to pass through the Rockaway Inlet.
+This vertical lift bridge, which opened in 1937, spans across the Rockaway Inlet to Jamaica Bay connecting Brooklyn and Queens.
+The Marine Parkway bridge has a total length of 4,022 feet with a vertical lift section that is 150 feet long.
+When in the raised position, the lift provides a clearance of up to 57 feet.
+In 2006, 7.8 million drivers passed over the bridge.
+Additionally, the vertical lift portion was raised 157 times in 2006, allowing vessels to pass through the Rockaway Inlet.

-Maintaining lifting capability is critical due to the presence of the U.S Coast Guard Station and a Sanitation facility in Jamaica Bay as well as access to JFK Airport and other critical infrastructure.
-To preserve functionality the MTA requested our team, led by HDR, to protect the pulley cable sockets that anchor the lift cables to the lifting girder.
-The client’s vision and approach was to provide a steel box around the sockets to provide protection from tampering, fire and potentially explosive attack modalities.
-Notably, this bridge served as the primary route for emergency services during Superstorm Sandy to access Breezy Point which sustained major fire damage as a result of the storm.
-Operability is a requirement of the U.S. Coast Guard for access to Jamaica Bay.
-Vessels pass under the bridge to access JFK Airport as well as a NYC sanitation plant.
+Maintaining lifting capability is critical due to the presence of the U.S Coast Guard Station and a Sanitation facility in Jamaica Bay, as well as access to JFK Airport and other critical infrastructure.
+To preserve functionality, MTA requested our team protect the pulley cable sockets that anchor lift cables to the lifting girder.
+Because of this, the client’s vision and approach were to provide a steel box around the sockets to provide protection from tampering, fire and potentially explosive attack modalities.
+Notably, this bridge served as the primary route for emergency services during Superstorm Sandy to access Breezy Point which sustained major fire damage because of the storm.

 Hinman used the Fire Loading and Mitigation Evaluator (FLaME), developed in-house for structural fire modeling.
 FLaME models the direct radiation from a hydrocarbon fire to the structural steel elements, as well as:

 - Re-radiation from the inside of the steel cover to the cables and cable sockets